gryphonshafer/Quizzing-Rule-Book/meta/syntax.md

 `# Header 1 Example`

 Header 1 are used for section titles.
-Section titles in the current rule book are large, blue, and bold with a red horizontal rule underneath.
+Section titles in the current document are large, blue, and bold with a red horizontal rule underneath.
 There should only ever be 1 "Header 1" per document, and it should always be the document's first line and represent it's title.
 Note that filenames should always be the header in full lower-case with spaces replaced with underscores and an `.md` extension.

 `## Header 2 Example`

 Header 2 are used for sub-section titles.
-Sub-section titles in the current rule book are red and bold.
+Sub-section titles in the current document are red and bold.

 `### Header 3 Example`

 Header 3 are used for part titles.
-Part titles in the current rule book are black, bold, and underlined.
+Part titles in the current document are black, bold, and underlined.

 `#### Header 4 Example`